zooniverse/Zooniverse_SLSN/README.md

 The ['build subjects'](https://github.com/zooniverse/Zooniverse_SLSN/actions/workflows/build_subjects.yml) action will run a Docker build, installing the Python dependencies and running `run.py`.

 You can run it manually from the [Actions tab](https://github.com/zooniverse/Zooniverse_SLSN/actions).
-It is also scheduled to run weekly on Wednesday mornings.
+It is scheduled to run weekly on Wednesday mornings from the main branch, to add new subjects to the active workflow.
+Run it manually from the `json-subjects` branch to upload new JSON light curves.

 ## Installation